 2016 – finished digging two-thirds of the seating with the addition of one more row, built a protective double wall of tires, finished pounding the walls to the second classroom and packed out everything built.
 Also succeeded in holding the traditional annual music event!

-The 2017 hit will be from February 4th to March 10th and will be led by Earthship Biotecture foreman Phil Basehart.
+The 2017 hit is taking place from February 4th to March 10th and was led by Earthship Biotecture foreman Phil Basehart.
 The goals for 2017 are to step things up and get roofs up on the two classrooms so we can install/dig/build the water system: Digging botanical cells and making the whole building catch and cycle rain water to be reused for flushing and feeding plants.
 Seating will also be finished.

 Sa-k-la-k-wel will hold its annual event towards mid-March, which will be a celebration of the work accomplished, and a coming together of communities through artistic collaboration and creative exchange.

 We use our funding to purchase materials and tools in Haiti for the build, cook lunch onsite for everyone working (estimated at 12-25 people daily for the duration of the build) and help with whatever is needed to make this project happen.
 If you cannot donate yourself, please consider sharing this page with your loved ones.
 Click here to donate to this project.